act-rules/act-rules.github.io/_rules/SC3-1-1-text.md

 Test mode: [automatic][AUTO]

-Select a continuous run of text from one or more consecutive `p`-elements.
-If no `p`-elements exist, select any text from the body of the web page.
-The text should be at least 300 characters in length and not contain any language changes, i.e. lang-attributes on the element or its parent.
+Select a continuous run of text from one or more consecutive `p` elements.
+If no `p` elements exist, select any text from the body of the web page.
+The text should be at least 300 characters in length and not contain any language changes, i.e. `lang` attributes on the element or its parent.
 If no such text is found, continue with [Step 2](#-step 2).

 Use a [language identification algorithm][LNGFND] to check if L1 is the language of the selected text.